 Maine's #1 Amateur Basketball League runs twice a year- with sessions in the Spring (March - June) and in the Fall (August - December).
 The League is known for its draft-style where individual athletes sign up to be in the draft pool before each season.
 A group of pre-selected captains build their teams in the draft with feedback provided during the registration process.

 Registrations are on a first come, first serve, paid basis.
 The player fee is a one-time payment; per player, per season; which varies in price depending on each Division.
 Both Registration and Payment are the only way to secure a spot in the draft.
-The player fee covers game management staff, a referee crew, jerseys, and more.

-During the season, the MBL's official podcast The Foul Line releases weekly episodes on YouTube for players, fans, and viewers to enjoy.
+During the season, the League's official podcast The Foul Line releases weekly episodes on YouTube for players, fans, and viewers to enjoy.
 Game Film is archived on our Facebook page after each week.
 Our Instagram feed consists of special features and engagement from around the League.
 Stats, Content, and a photo Gallery curated by the MBL's Broadcast and Media teams can always be found on MaineBasketballLeague.com.

 THE PAST, PRESENT, & FUTURE

 The Maine Basketball League was founded in 2014 as the Central Maine Basketball League (CMBL) by Ray Bernier.
 He served as the Owner and Commissioner of the League from its inception in Summer 2014 to June 2022.
 He remains involved in a small role as Statistics Consultant to the Commissioner.
 Away from the League, Bernier has built an exceptional baseball program at Thomas College, where he has coached since 2019.
 He became the Head Coach in 2023.